 Practice Meditation or Yoga

 Meditation and yoga both practice mindfulness and whole mind and body relaxation.
-Controlled breathing and body positioning release tensions, plus the focus of both is to help you unfocus from a racing mind and be more present at the moment.
+Controlled breathing and body positioning release tensions, plus the focus of both is to help you distract from a racing mind and be more present at the moment.

 Diffuse Essential Oils